Royal Academy Summer Exhibition: Exhibition

 The RA Summer Exhibition usually opens to the public in early June, preceded by a series of private viewings.
 The main event is called "Varnishing Day", the day that, according to popular legend, artists would come to add a final coat of varnish to their paintings (compare: vernissage).
 Traditionally, artists walk in procession from Burlington House to St James's Church, Piccadilly, where a service is held.
-At the opening reception, the shortlists for various prizes are announced.

 Some years have particular themes.
 The 2005 exhibition theme was "Printmaking and the multiple".
 In 2006, the theme was "From Life."
 In 2008, the theme was "Man Made".
 The theme for 2010 was "Raw".
-In 2011, the selection committee agreed to have no specific theme.

-Almost all exhibited works are for sale; the Academy receives 30% of the purchase price.
-In 2003, this amounted to a sum of some £2,000,000 for the institution, which receives no financial support from the state or crown.